This post is unlisted — shared privately and not published on the public site.

 Figure.
 The schema forces the LLM to output valid structured data matching ontological requirements, acting as self-documentation for the model.

 Philosophy illuminates the path; engineering builds the road.
-The key insight in translating Generative Ontology into practice is surprisingly direct: ontology classes map naturally to schema definitions, and schema definitions become the structured outputs that constrain LLM generation.
+The key insight is surprisingly direct: ontology classes map naturally to schema definitions, and schema definitions become the structured outputs that constrain LLM generation.

 The Transformation Pipeline